waldrain/waldrain.github.io/moniwonig.md

 - split all the old wood rugeli
 - moved the old bicycles away

+### done 2024-01-14

+- replaced old water meters for sued, EGN, OGN; thw old ones were from 1994

 ### Aussenkueche

 Build a nice protected cosy outdoor kitchen area